Nameo91/CV/README.md

 ## Interests :bulb:

-- ✈️ Love to travel around the world (Scratching a map where I've been to)
+- ✈️ Love to travel around the world: Scratching a map where I've been to
-- ⛰️ Enjoy hiking in the mountains, or going for bush walks (completed 2 of the world top 3 hiking tracks)
+- ⛰️ Enjoy hiking in the mountains, or going for bush walks: completed 2 of the world top 3 hiking tracks
-- 🏊‍♀️ Swimming, running and snowboarding (competed nationally as a swimmer)
+- 🏊‍♀️ Swimming, running and snowboarding: competed nationally as a swimmer
 - 🧑‍🍳 Cooking and baking